grprshikhar/pricing_dev/pricing_wizard/README.md

 ### Alias

 An alias is the equivalent of a shortcut within the terminal infrastructure.
 Depending on your shell, you should have a .bashrc or a .zshrc in your home area.
 Run `echo $SHELL` to see whether you are using `/bin/bash` or `/bin/zsh`.
-For either of these, you should have a file which can handle aliases and paths in `~/.bashrc` or `~/.zshrc`
+For either of these, you should have a file which can handle aliases and paths in `~/.bashrc` and `~/.bash_profile` or `~/.zshrc` and `~/.zprofile`.
+These are files which are automatically sourced when your terminal starts (rc or profile depends on the connection you are using).

-Inside this folder after you have cloned it, you can run the following command to make a permanent command `pricing_wizard` which you can run from location in your terminal.
+Inside *this* folder (eg `pricing_wizard/`) after you have cloned it, you can run the following command to make a permanent command `pricing_wizard` which you can run from any location in your terminal.
 You only need to set this up once.

 For /bin/bash:
 ```